Difficulty

 Head first to Lulworth Cove, an unusually round, sheltered bay with multiple walking trails leading to scenic viewpoints like the iconic Durdle Door.
 Explore the coastline by foot, then drive inland to see more of the peninsula, including Corfe Castle, a war-ravaged site dating back to the 11th century.

-Day three of your South England road trip is best spent on a leisurely drive west along the A35, with a planned detour for fossil hunting at the Lyme Regis beachfront.
+Day three of your Jurassic Coast road trip is best spent on a leisurely drive west along the A35, with a planned detour for fossil hunting at the Lyme Regis beachfront.

 Visiting